Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 WebRTC leak test

-• WebRTC leak test results: Turbo VPN failed its WebRTC leak tests.
+• WebRTC leak test results: Turbo VPN passed its WebRTC leak tests.

 WebRTC stands for Web Real-Time Connections.
 It enables real-time voice and video connections to be established through your browser.
 WebRTC leaks could leave you vulnerable to cyberattacks or just leak your personal information.